Board of Governors

 District 9

-Ayesha received her Bachelor’s in Business Administration with honors in Finance from Walsh College of Accountancy and Business Administration, and her Master’s in Health Services Administration, as well as her Juris Doctorate degree, from the University of Kansas, where she served on the law school’s Board of Governors for four years from 2017-2021.
-Ayesha Mehdi works closely with physicians and other healthcare professionals, along with various healthcare and closely-held businesses, in a wide range of corporate, transactional, regulatory, and licensure matters.
-Ayesha serves as outside counsel for her clients to help them reach their goals in physician employment, recruitment, mergers & acquisitions, and joint ventures, as well as providing solutions when dealing with professional board complaints, reimbursement issues, and corporate compliance.
+Ayesha Mehdi received her Bachelor’s in Business Administration with honors in Finance from Walsh College of Accountancy and Business Administration, and her Master’s in Health Services Administration, as well as her Juris Doctor degree, from the University of Kansas, where she served on the law school’s Board of Governors for four years from 2017-2021.
+Mehdi works closely with physicians and other healthcare professionals, along with various healthcare and closely-held businesses, in a wide range of corporate, transactional, regulatory, and licensure matters.
+Mehdi serves as outside counsel for her clients to help them reach their goals in physician employment, recruitment, mergers & acquisitions, and joint ventures, as well as providing solutions when dealing with professional board complaints, reimbursement issues, and corporate compliance.

 The Hon.
 Cynthia Norton, L’84 (2027)